d-akara/vscode-extension-transformer/README.md

 ### Align To Cursor
 - Aligns text right of cursor to cursor position
 - Single cursor will auto expand vertically to block
+### Align CSV
+- Aligns CSV text into columns and removes delimeter